Peacepapi/Reimbursement-Revature/README.md

 Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
 Finance managers are authorized to approve and deny requests for expense reimbursement.

-- Build a Java web project
+- Built a FullStack Java Web Project
 - Implemented Object Oriented and Data Access Object design patterns
 - Integrated Oracle 11g XE database to the project
 - Used JSP/Servlet technology for dynamic Web application development